orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 	 - # @see "Continuations as Equivalence (can often be done in parallel - not generally)": https://orbitmines.com/papers/on-orbits-equivalence-and-inconsistencies#:~:text=Constructing%20Continuations%20%2D%20Continuations%20as%20Equivalence
 `.is_equivalent = a.self.traverse.is_orbit(b.self.traverse))` Basically: does there exist a single connection between the two?
 - Then homotopy equivalent, when a particular perspective allows to collapse some ray to a single point/empty.
-	- [ ] Can collapse a loop to a single point in the case of homotopy equivalence.
-The only thing that would prevent you from doing so is some notion, on the level of another intersecting hypergraph at the vertices, that there should be something in between

 `.none` Many ways of phrasing this ; "it's explored/.../branched but dies", ..., "looked at, then ignored".
 - none: initial direct to terminal, no vertex in between. & reference none for "select none"